mdjmplugin/mobile-dj-manager/readme.txt

 Ensure you have backed up your database prior to upgrading

-== Paid extensions installation, licensing and updates == All paid extensions for mobile-dj-manager must be installed manually, see [Installing Extensions](https://mdjm.co.uk/articles/installing-add-ons/) for more info.
+== Paid extensions installation, licensing and updates == All paid extensions for MDJM Event Management must be installed manually, see [Installing Extensions](https://mdjm.co.uk/articles/installing-add-ons/) for more info.

-License and update checks for paid extensions are only run when there are paid extensions for mobile-dj-manager installed.
+License and update checks for paid extensions are only run when there are paid extensions for MDJM Event Management installed.